segmentio/segment-docs/src/connections/destinations/catalog/moengage/index.md

 ---
-title: MoEngage
+title: MoEngage Destination
 ---

 ## Getting Started

 Once the Segment library is integrated with your app, toggle MoEngage on in your Segment integrations.
 These new settings will take up to an hour to propagate to all of your existing users.
-For new users it’ll be instantaneous!
+For new users it'll be instantaneous!

 Segment-MoEngage Integration is a bundled integration, requires client-side integration.